For visiting pilots

 Denmark offers some of Northern Europe’s best coastal/ridge soaring spots, as well as tow launching possibilities for both paragliders and hang gliders.
 This sites provides visiting hang glider and paraglider pilots with information about safety, rules and flying in Denmark.

 Before flying in Denmark, you must become familiar with our national rules and regulations.
-In Denmark we do not have many rules or regulations, and that is due to our continuous effort in safeguarding our flying environment.
+In Denmark we have national rules and regulations, and that is due to our continuous effort in safeguarding our flying environment.

 As a foreign pilot, you are welcome to contact our office if you have questions about how to be compliant with our regulations.